Best Performance by an Actress in a Supporting Role 1973

 Doxie in A Cup of Change 1987

-First character is a Madam.
-Second character Is A Prostitute
+First Character As A Madam.
+The Second Character Is A Prostitute

-In 1961 Eileen appeared in the PBS series “Play of the Week”.
-This was an anthology series that showcased different productions by playwrights.
-Her contribution was “Four by Tennessee” a series of four short plays by Tennessee Williams.
-Her segment was “Hello From Bertha”.
-Eileen played a Madam who is trying to evict a sick prostitute because she isn’t pulling in her weight by not bringing in any money.
+In 1961 Eileen appeared in the PBS series “Play of the Week,” an anthology series showcasing different playwrights’ productions.
+Her contribution was “Four by Tennessee,” a series of four short plays by Tennessee Williams.
+Her segment was “Hello, From Bertha” from the Tennessee Williams collection of short plays from “27 Wagons Full Of Cotton.”
+Eileen played a Madam trying to evict a sick prostitute from her brothel because she wasn’t pulling in her weight by not turning enough tricks.

-1987 found Eileen appearing in “A Cup of Change”.
+1987 found Eileen Heckart appearing in “A Cup of Change” presented at the White Barn Theatre in Connecticut.
 This play by Robert Perring focused on three women in a nursing home.
-Eileen Heckart plays Doxie, a former prostitute, who just happens to be celebrating her 61st birthday that day.
-The other two characters are a fellow resident and a nurse.
-Each character has suffered a loss of some sort.
-This play was presented at the White Barn Theatre in Connecticut.
+Eileen plays Doxie, a former prostitute who happens to be celebrating her 61st birthday.
+Doxie interacts with a fellow resident and a nurse.
+As the day progresses, each character reveals a loss they have endured.